sgothel/joal/README.txt

 * OSX:
  Grab the OpenAL SDK from Creative Labs and install it.

 JOAL Build Instructions:
 ===================

-Edit the value of the jdk.home property in the root build.xml file to point to your Java 2 SDK installation (ex: c:/j2sdk1.4.2 ,/opt/j2sdk1.4.2, or /Library/Java/Home)
+Copy the joal.properties file from the make/ subdirectory into your home directory, or in particular where the Java system property user.home points to (on Windows, this is C:\Documents and Settings\username\)

-Edit the value of the openal.home property in the root build.xml file to point to your OpenAL SDK installation.
+Download the current ANTLR jar file (http://www.antlr.org/).
+Edit the value of the antlr.jar property in this file to point to the full path of this jar.
+ANTLR is used during the glue code generation process.

-For Windows this might be "c:/program files/creative labs/openal 1.0 sdk".
+Edit the joal.lib.dir property to point to the lib directory of your current OpenAL installation.
+For Windows this might be "C:/Program Files/OpenAL 1.1 SDK/libs/Win32".

 Under Linux set the property to the toplevel directory of your OpenAL CVS version.
 If OpenAl came with your distribution and the header files are in /usr/include/AL,